Call MVCC Admissions

 ET230 AC Motors and Controls

 This course is intended for the heating, refrigeration, and air condition technicians.
 It provides HVAC students with theory and practicum in motors and controls, networking protocols, and automated building systems.
 The course has a blend of theory and practice suitable for vocational-technical students or industry practitioners who wish to upgrade their backgrounds.
 Electrical principles, components, meters, schematics, and systems are discussed and applied to modern small and large scale installations.
-Prerequisite: ET102 Technical Electricity 2 or permission of the Dean for Mathematics, Engineering, Physical Sciences, and Applied Technology.
+Prerequisite: ET102 Technical Electricity 2.
 See when this course is offered ...

 PEXXX Physical Education Elective